 You need a recognition permit if you intend to use weapons for commercial purposes (for example sale, rent or repair).
 You can apply for a recognition permit with the chief constable of the police force in your police region.

 You need an authorisation permit if you intend to transport a weapon.
 You can apply for an authorisation permit for transport with the chief constable of the police force in your police region (in Dutch).

 A dispensation permit is an individual exception to a statutory prohibition.
-You can apply for a dispensation permit with Justis (Ministry of Justice and Security, in Dutch).
+You can apply for a dispensation permit to own a weapon from Justis (Ministry of Justice and Security, in Dutch).

 Biological weapons are prohibited in the Netherlands.
 No company may develop, manufacture, stock, procure or possess biological weapons.